 Applying to a Cal State University in 2023

-The California State University (CSU) is a public university system made up of 23 campuses across the state of California.
+The California State University (CSU) is a public university system made up of 23 college campuses across the state of California.

 How do students apply to the CSUs?

-Whether your student is applying to one or 4 of the CSU colleges, they will still apply via the Cal State Apply Application.
 The application opens Oct.
-1 has "phased deadlines," meaning some campuses will have earlier deadlines than other campuses.
+1 and has "phased deadlines," meaning some campuses will have earlier deadlines than other campuses.
 Eight campuses will close on November 30th, including Cal Poly San Louis Obispo and San Diego State University.
 You can verify deadline dates on each campus's website or look it up here.

 What is admission based on?